-McMaster professors recognized as a Member of the Order of Canada
+McMaster professors recognized as Members of the Order of Canada

 Left, Mohit Bhandari with Gov. Gen. Julie Payette, and right, Jamal Deen with Gov. Gen. Julie Payette at Rideau Hall on March 14, 2019.
 (Photo courtesy Sgt.
 Johanie Maheu, Rideau Hall ©OSGG, 2019).